Last Updated on Sep 28, 2023 by Harshit Singh

 Now, Beta = Covariance/Variance

-Since calculating beta of stock manually is prone to errors, you can easily view the beta coefficient of stock on Tickertape’s stock screener.
+Since manually calculating the beta of a stock is prone to errors, you can easily view the beta coefficient of stocks on Tickertape’s Stock Screener.

 Follow these steps:

 - Open Tickertape

 2. Click on the screener and select “Start Screening”

 4. In the “Search for Filters” box, type ‘beta’ and click on done

 5. The screener now returns stocks along with their beta value.
 Note that, if you are looking for stocks in a particular universe or sector, filter them accordingly by selecting your desired conditions on the left-hand side

 High-beta stocks are usually issued by high-risk companies